Fresno Family Law Attorneys

 What Can I Spend Child Support On?

-Many parents often have questions about what expenses child support is meant to cover.
-Is it only for the bare necessities, or can child support payments include costs of summer camps, dental care, and everything in between?
-While the expenses covered by your child support order will vary depending on your specific case, the potential coverage may be broader than you think.
+Many parents have questions about what expenses child support is meant to cover.
+Is it only for the bare necessities, or can child support payments include the costs of summer camps, dental care, and everything in between?
+While the expenses covered by your child support order will vary depending on your specific case, the potential coverage can be quite broad.

 Some of the expenses that may be covered by child support include: